torognes/vsearch/man/commands/fragments/option_relabel_self.md

 `--relabel_self`
-: Relabel sequences using each sequence itself as a label.
+: Replace each sequence header with the sequence itself.